contrast-zone/t-rewriter.js/README.md

 ## 3. future plans

-We are continuing to actively work on Tricosm, hoping to get closer to actual implementation.
+We are continuing our efforts to actively work on Tricosm, hoping to get closer to actual implementation.

     // work in progress - theorizing //